 You can of course customize with several additional scanners, different types of printers and edge guides.
 That can tack on another 10,000 USD, but is very rarely required by our customers.”

-With nearly all new cars and trucks equipped with seat airbags and automakers increasingly using “Do Not Resew” tags to transfer liability over to trimmers, auto upholstery shops may one day be forced to purchase expensive sewing stations like the Durlopp Adler 550-867.
+With nearly all new cars and trucks equipped with seat airbags and automakers increasingly using “Do Not Resew” tags, auto upholstery shops may one day be forced to purchase expensive sewing stations like the Durlopp Adler 550-867.

 Fortunately, there are alternatives.
 Alea Leather, for instance, sews all of its quality leather seat covers using similar machinery that certifies seams will open properly upon airbag deployment.